olamy/saml-plugin/doc/TROUBLESHOOTING.md

 ### The SAMLResponse is not correct base64 encode

-The SAMLResponse message is not valid because the `SAMLResponse` value is not in Base64 format or it is corrupted.
+The SAMLResponse message is not valid because the `SAMLResponse` value is not in Base64 format, or it is corrupted.

 ```
 Caused by: java.lang.IllegalStateException: org.pac4j.saml.exceptions.SAMLException: Error decoding saml message